Johnny Rotella: Notable songs

-Collaboration with Frank Sinatra

-Rotella wrote “Nothing But the Best” for Frank Sinatra.
-The song was first recorded for Sinatra and Swingin’ Brass in 1962.
-In 2008, it became the title track for the ten-year compilation album Nothing but the Best commemorating Sinatra’s passing.

 Performance career

 After serving in the 389th Army Service Forces Band during WWII, Rotella joined Raymond Scott's band in New York.
 He later played with the Benny Goodman and Tommy Dorsey bands.

 Rotella performed in Broadway orchestras, for Los Angeles theater productions, and as a band regular on the 1970s CBS variety series The Sonny & Cher Comedy Hour.
 He also played twin altos with the Billy Vaughn Orchestra.

 While traveling with Goodman in California in 1946, Rotella made the decision to move to Hollywood and pursue work as a studio woodwind player.
 He started with Jerry Gray's Club 15 CBS Radio Show and went on to be a session musician for composer/arrangers Buddy Baker, Earle Hagen, Mike Post, and Jimmie Haskell.

-He recorded with Steely Dan and can be heard playing saxophone on the song "My Old School" from the 1973 album Countdown to Ecstasy, and in the 1993 box set compilation album Citizen Steely Dan.
+He recorded with Steely Dan and can be heard playing saxophone on the song "My Old School" from the 1973 album Countdown to Ecstasy.
 He also played on the 1966 Frank Zappa album Freak Out!, and on recordings with Neil Diamond and frequent collaborator Jerry Gray.